 With recent reports of coalition airstrikes hitting a Syrian Arab Army position in Deir ez-Zor, the real motives are as clear as ever.
 Despite Western heads of state openly admitting they have no hope of defeating terrorists in the region unless they work with Assad, they refuse to do so.
 Western airstrikes are still not being coordinated with the Syrian government and they seem to have little effect.
 The Russian strikes however, which are seriously pushing back ISIL/Daesh, are coordinated fully with the Syrian Arab Army.

-The ‘moderate rebels’ touted by Cameron and co as their allies in the region and the best hope of fighting ISIL/Daesh on the ground, but despite billions of dollars of US and UK money being spent on arming, supplying, and supporting them, they have made no progress, and they are facing further defections, capture, and defeat.
+The ‘moderate rebels’ touted by Cameron and co as their allies in the region and the best hope of fighting ISIL/Daesh on the ground, but despite tens of millions of dollars of US and UK money being spent on arming, supplying, and supporting them, they have made no progress, and they are facing further defections, capture, and defeat.

 In reality there is no coherent ‘moderate rebel’ force: the anti-Assad Free Syrian Army (FSA) is a loose coalition within a loose coalition, fighting alongside the Saudi-backed Islamic Front as well as the outright terrorist al-Nusra Front.
 Membership of these groupings is volatile, all their ideologies are suspect or extreme yet imperialism is willing to support them, despite their ineffectiveness against ISIL/Daesh provided they remain anti-Assad.